 This pivotal moment is known as the ‘Aha moment’ – a moment of sudden insight or discovery.
 And that is precisely the most appropriate moment your customers are most likely to promote your product.

-Incorporating all the aforementioned points in your referral plan, is sure to drive more referrals.
-Many companies have successfully leveraged a combination of some or all of these factors and tasted the success of their referral program.
-That means referrals are a proven way to attract new customers.
+Incorporating all the aforementioned points in your referral plan, is sure to drive more referrals and ultimately lead to organic growth.
+Many companies have successfully leveraged a combination of some or all of these factors and tasted the success of their referral program, resulting in organic growth.